Home > Health insurance Marketplace > Pennsylvania

 How many insurers offer Marketplace coverage in Pennsylvania?

-There will continue to be 14 Marketplace insurers in 2026, although Pennsylvania Health & Wellness will be Ambetter in 2026, and UPMC will be UPMC Health Plan.3 Enrollees in the 2025 versions of those plans will be transitioned to the new plans unless they select different coverage during open enrollment.
+There will continue to be 14 Marketplace insurers in Pennsylvania in 2026,24 although Pennsylvania Health & Wellness will be Ambetter in 2026, and UPMC will be UPMC Health Plan.3 Enrollees in the 2025 versions of those plans will be transitioned to the new plans unless they select different coverage during open enrollment.

 Are Marketplace health insurance premiums increasing in Pennsylvania?

-The following average rate changes have been proposed for 2026 for the insurers that offer Marketplace coverage in Pennsylvania, amounting to a weighted average proposed increase of 19.8%.25
+The following average rate changes have been approved for 2026 for the insurers that offer Marketplace coverage in Pennsylvania, amounting to a weighted average proposed increase of 21.5%24 (calculated before subsidies; the after-subsidy rate increase will be much larger for most enrollees unless Congress extends the subsidy enhancements that are scheduled to expire at the end of 2025; see examples below to illustrate the scope of these net premium increases).

 |